vowstar/k210-linux-nommu/linux-kernel/Documentation/driver-api/gpio/using-gpio.rst

-For examples of already existing generic drivers that will also be good examples for any other kernel drivers you want to author, refer to :doc:`drivers-on-gpio`
+For examples of already existing generic drivers that will also be good examples for any other kernel drivers you want to author, refer to Documentation/driver-api/gpio/drivers-on-gpio.rst

 For any kind of mass produced system you want to support, such as servers, laptops, phones, tablets, routers, and any consumer or office or business goods using appropriate kernel drivers is paramount.
-Submit your code for inclusion in the upstream Linux kernel when you feel it is mature enough and you will get help to refine it, see :doc:`../../process/submitting-patches`.
+Submit your code for inclusion in the upstream Linux kernel when you feel it is mature enough and you will get help to refine it, see Documentation/process/submitting-patches.rst.

 In Linux GPIO lines also have a userspace ABI.